 Painted as a wedding present when Katey married her second husband, Carlo Perugini, in 1874.

 Katey became renowned as a portrait painter and exhibited regularly at the Royal Academy, the Society of Watercolour Painters and the Society of Lady Artists.
 She lived for almost 90 years, actively pursuing her career, championing her father’s works and battling with regular bouts of depression.
 Her wide circle of friends included some of the greatest names of her time: John Everett Millais (who painted her for his famous The Black Brunswicker); William Thackeray and his novelist daughter, Anny Thackeray Ritchie; T.P.
 OConnor; Frederic, Lord Leighton; J.M.
 Barrie and George Bernard Shaw.

-Writing Kateys biography was a truly fascinating journey, as I wasn’t only researching history but looking into my own family’s past.
+Writing Katey’s biography was a truly fascinating journey, as I wasn’t only researching history but looking into my own family’s past.
 By the end of several years of research and exciting discoveries, I felt I had truly brought Katey back to life.
-One of the most difficult parts of the research was trying to find out what happened to the many works she produced, so if you have an old family portrait signed with the monogram K.P., please do get in touch.
+After the first edition of my biography came out, I was contacted by several people who told me they had read my book and now knew for the first time who had painted a portrait they owned, I was also contacted by people who had other items relating to Katey.
+Their generous sharing of information allowed me to update the book and this new version, published in 2018, has been a joy to work on.
+One of the most difficult aspect of researching Katey was trying to find out what happened to the many works she produced, so if you have an old family portrait signed with the monogram K.P. (or occasionally with her full name), please do get in touch!

 Here’s what people have said about it: